jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Applications/NLVE/Tutorial/tutorial_RoliePoly.rst

           then select the number of modes, enter the values and click "OK", then minimize |fit|.

-        - Obtain the Maxwell modes from a different RepTate application.
+        - Obtain the Maxwell modes from a different RepTate application (LVE, TTS, G(t)).
-          **This is the method we choose to use in this tutorial.**
+          **In this tutorial we will import Maxwell modes from a LVE application.**

 #.
 Create a new LVE Application |logoLVE| (see :ref:`Tutorial LVE Application` for
     more details)